mmp2/megaman/README.md

 benchmarks/bench_embed_with_rmetric.py in the works by MMP (not added) benchmarks/bench_laplacian_dense_temp.py added, to be deleted later

+JMCQ:
+Created Development Branch for compiling into working library.

 MMP: to do list October 2014

 1. accelerate distance computation with flann